 However, when choosing curtains for your bathroom, you may have to look for moisture- and mold-resistant ones because the excessive moisture and humidity in your bathroom can damage your curtains.

 Another drawback of using curtains is that you can’t lock them and if you live with a large family, then curtains may not offer the privacy you want when using the bathroom.
+You don't have to worry about how to unlock a bathroom door from the outside since you can't get locked out, though.
 You can come up with some great bathroom door ideas using curtains, though.

 While you may not see beaded doors commonly used for bathrooms, if you want something unique and stylish, hanging beads are a cool option.

 Giving off a gypsy vibe, bead doors look very interesting.
 These doors may not provide a lot of privacy if you live with a large family; however, they may work quite well if you live alone or with your partner.